 Paying heed to this facet of human psychology may prove invaluable in the design and execution of a successful incentive.
 The impetus to give and share appears to be a deep-seated, and fulfilling, instinct.

 Uwin Iwin has used inclusive programmes in the past, to great effect.
 We launched one such incentive in July 2015, and its success has led to its indefinite continuation.
 The incentive addresses channel partner sales, and rewards are not exclusively aimed at individuals, but also at their nominated partners.
 Appropriately, the programme is referred to as “Loved Ones”.

 The reward mechanism for the incentive is relatively simple: participating channel sales personnel are issued with branded gift cards, as are their nominated loved ones.
-Although the main participant earns the greater share of rewards, rewards for sales are also given to their chosen partner.
-In a sense, the sales person in question is therefore doubly motivated.
+Although the main participant earns a greater share of rewards, rewards for sales are also given to their chosen partner.
+In a sense, the salesperson in question is therefore doubly motivated.

 The programme uptake was incredible, and a myriad of loved ones was selected, from siblings to parents to children to spousal partners, and all benefitted from an outstanding professional performance.
 From motivations received on the programme website (i.e. participants’ explanations as to why they have nominated someone), we were given a unique insight into the lives of the individuals involved.
 Suddenly, names and figures on Spreadsheets became flesh and blood human beings, with aspirations and intense challenges.
 People often tried to come to the aid of those in financial difficulties.